fmarchioni/188/chapter6/nsenter.md

 ss
 ```

-This command shows active network sockets inside the container.
+As you can see, this command is not available in busybox!!
+How to execute it with nsenter ???

-## 4. Start a Listener Inside the Container
+## 3. Start a Listener Inside the Container

-Run a simple netcat (nc) listener on port `8001`:
+First, let's start a simple netcat (nc) listener on port `8001`:

 ```sh
 nc -l -p 8001